 Multiple sourced standard footprint units ('power stamps')

-that are used for (but not exclusively) CPU, DDR, ASIC,
+that are used for (but not exclusively) ASIC, AI accelerator, FPGA,

 The demand for higher core current solutions is expected to grow.

-A scalability roadmap that expands the number of cells up to 6 modules.
+A scalability roadmap that expands the number of cells.

 Energy proportional, the units are designed to automatically optimize to the load required to maintain optimal efficiency